markstringer-dti/markstringer-dti.github.io/CHAPTER_ESCAPE.md

 clicked "OK" an error message appeared.

 The look on the product owner's face!
-At this point we were about half a million pounds into a two million pound project.
+At this point we were about half a million pounds into a two million pounds project.
 And all she had to show was a misspelled dialog box that led to an error message.
-It was a hard time for her and it was extremely embarrassing for the team.
+It was a hard time for her.
+It was extremely embarrassing for the team.

 But two weeks later it was a slightly different story.
 Now there was a list of documents.
 Now when the document was clicked, the chance to open